ozguryazilimas/wp-postane/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.1.4 =
+* `EXISTS` and `NOT EXISTS` didn’t work for taxonomy terms in searches.
+* WPML post type handling has been improved.
+If post type allows fallback for default language, Relevanssi will support that.
+* Relevanssi now reminds you to set up automatic trimming for the logs.
+It’s a really good idea, otherwise the logs will become bloated, which will hurt search performance.
+* The Groups posts filter is only applied to public posts to avoid drafts being shown to people who shouldn’t see them.
+* The `posts_per_page` query variable didn’t work; it’s now added to the introduced query variables so that it works.
+* Relevanssi won’t log empty queries anymore.
+* The default tax query relation was switched from `OR` to `AND` to match the WP_Query default behaviour.
+* When used with WP 5.1, Relevanssi will now use `wp_insert_site` instead of the now-deprecated `wpmu_new_blog`.
+* Multisite blog creation is handled better in WP 5.1+.
+* Relevanssi now supports Restrict Content Pro permissions.

 = 4.1.3 =
 * Improvements to meta key sorting.
 * Relevanssi settings page won't let you exclude categories you have restricted the search to.